MISAU-DIS/sis-rme-etl/README.md

 }
 ```

-As can be seen the "winningRecordFieldsInfo'' is a list of lists, listing the fields which will be used to determine which record will win when there are conflicts between an incoming record and existing one.
+As can be seen the "winningRecordFieldsInfo" is a list of lists, listing the fields which will be used to determine which record will win when there are conflicts between an incoming record and existing one.
 In the above example, if the incoming record has value 1 on field "is_selected" AND has value 0 on field "voided" OR  if the "fullProcessed" field has value true, then the incoming record will win.
 Note that for the outer list the join condition will be "OR" and for the inner list the join condition will be "AND".

 ### The etlItemSrcConf
 The etlItemSrcConf allows the dynamic configuration of Etl Items.
 This means that item elements can be dynamically gathered from one or more tables.
 Note that the etlItemSrcConf has the very same elements with SrcConf.